ruprechtcua/simple_lift/README.md

 [requirejs](http://requirejs.org), and [jquery](http://jquery.com).

 For Back End:
-Make sure Java sdk and maven is installed
+Make sure Java sdk and maven are installed

 ## Running the server